 - Ariens IKON X 52 in Zero-Turn Mower

-It’s packed with high-end features that deliver a high quality performance and value for your investment.
-The fully welded heavy duty tubular three by one and a half inch frame speaks of durability and ensures stability when in action.
+It’s packed with high-end features that deliver high-quality performance and value for your investment.
+The fully welded heavy-duty tubular three by one and a half-inch frame speaks of durability and ensures stability when in action.

-This FR series engine has an internally vented carburetor cast, iron cylinder liners and automatic compression release features.
-It’s also equipped with a twin easy T hydrostatic trans axles, which are exclusively designed to provide smooth, effortless and responsive control.
-No shifting necessary.
+This FR series engine has an internally vented carburetor cast, iron cylinder liners, and automatic compression release features.
+It’s also equipped with twin easy T-hydrostatic transaxles, which are exclusively designed to provide smooth, effortless, and responsive control.
+No shifting is necessary.

-The high back seat with padded control arms reduces the vibration when operating the mower and the standard arm rests provide ultra comfort.
-To ensure even cuts and excessive deck movement, utilize the dual arm deck lift with four point hanging system.
+The high back seat with padded control arms reduces the vibration when operating the mower and the standard armrests provide ultra comfort.
+To ensure even cuts and excessive deck movement, utilize the dual arm deck lift with a four-point hanging system.
 The metal grass chopper screen is a constant rotation to help keep debris at bay.
-This iconic zero turn mower is covered with a limited three-year residential Warren.
+This iconic zero-turn mower is covered with a limited three-year residential Warren.

 - 23HP engine.

 - Sturdy construction.

 This mowing machine is battery operated, guaranteeing zero emissions, say goodbye to gas, and trust this mower to get the work done with ease.
 It has everything you’re going to need, enabling you to mow your lawn quickly and effectively.

 Powered by a four-high power brushless motor and a 100 AMP battery, it’s capable of cutting a three-acre yard with a single charge.
 It’s equipped with 12 position manual deck adjustments, which work well with the robust zero-turn technology.